spesmilo/electrum/contrib/build-wine/docker/README.md

 Deterministic Windows binaries with Docker
 ==========================================

-This assumes an Ubuntu host, but it should not be too hard to adopt to another similar system.
+This assumes an Ubuntu host, but it should not be too hard to adapt to another similar system.

 1. Install Docker